denoland/dnt/README.md

 There are several steps done in a pipeline:

-1. Transforms Deno code to Node/canonical TypeScript including files found by `deno test`.
+1. Transforms Deno code to Node including files found by `deno test`.
    - Rewrites module specifiers.
    - Injects [shims](https://github.com/denoland/node_deno_shims) for any `Deno`
      namespace or other global name usages as specified.